limorl/monorepo-python-sample/README.md

 3. [Done] [Still need to fix folder structure for poetry packaging]Use Poetry to manage package versions and to manage scripts reunning recursively (similarly to pnpm for javascript).
    Once done, the pre-commit hook for unit tests can be updated to run pytest recursively.
 4. Use Terraform to deploy infra on local stack and on AWS
-5. Add a deployment.yml workflow to deploy to AWS
+5. Add a deployment.yml workflow to deploy to AWS and to Localstack
 6. Define Branch policy to require PR approval and squash and rebase merge
 7. Add e2e.yml workflow with a simple e2e test which runs nightly (every night)